Brindisi FC

-Società Sportiva Dilettantistica Brindisi Football Club is an Italian association football club located in Brindisi, in the region of Apulia in southern Italy.
+Brindisi Football Club is an Italian association football club located in Brindisi, in the region of Apulia in southern Italy.

 History

 Brindisi was founded in 1912 as F.B.
 Brindisi 1912 and refounded in 1990 and then refounded in 2004 and then refounded in 2011 and then refounded in 2015 with the current name.

 Brindisi Calcio

 The team played in Serie C2 in the 2003–04 season.
 At the end of the year, the team went bankrupt and the new club was placed in Eccellenza.

 F.B.
 Brindisi 1912

 In the 2004–05 season of Eccellenza Apulia, Brindisi placed second, qualifying for the national playoffs.
 The team won its two rounds in the playoffs, thus winning promotion to Serie D.

 For the next 4 season, the team played in Serie D. In the 2008–09 season, Brindisi clinched first place in Girone H, thus gaining direct promotion to Lega Pro Seconda Divisione.

 In summer 2011, it did not appeal against the exclusion of Covisoc.